telefonicaid/fiware-orion/doc/manuals/user/context_providers.md

     opposite doesn't work, so if you have registrations with types, then you must use `?type` in NGSIv2  update/query in order to obtain a match.
 Otherwise you may encounter problems, like the one described in this [post at StackOverflow](https://stackoverflow.com/questions/48163972/orion-cb-doesnt-update-lazy-attributes-on-iot-agent).
--   At the present moment, Context Broker is not able to include compound attribute values in results of forwared queries.
+-   At the present moment, Context Broker is not able to include compound attribute values in results of forwarded queries.
 A blank (`""`) value appears in this case.
 Please have a look to [the following issue](https://github.com/telefonicaid/fiware-orion/issues/3162) for more information.
-However, note that updates includinig compound values doesn't have this problem and are forwarded correctly.
+However, note that updates including compound values don't have this problem and are forwarded correctly.
     - On the meanwhile, there is a docker image available at [Dockerhub](https://hub.docker.com/r/fiware/orion/) labeled "fiware/orion:fix3162" which includes a fix for this.
 However, this image is not recommended for production use, given it could be some memory leak problems (not confirmed).